What Is A Defined Outcome ETF?

 Here’s why:

 First, there is usually an upside hurdle—a percentage of gains that you don’t receive.
 For ARK Defined Innovation Exposure Term ETFs (“ARK DIET”), that’s the first 5% of gains.
-So, if the underlying ETF, in this case ARKK—the ARK Innovation ETF, goes up 5%, the buffered ETF generally returns 0%.

 This structure is made using a combination of call options.
 A short call (sold by the fund) sets the hurdle and fund's downside protection, and a long call (bought by the fund) allows the ETF to participate in upside after the hurdle.